2005:

 Monsters, Inc. Laugh Floor, a Disney World attraction in Tomorrowland, opens.

-Replacing the Circle-Vision attraction The Timekeeper, the attraction is based upon the Disney/Pixar animated film Monsters, Inc. and features the characters Mike Wazowski and Roz.
+Replacing the Circle-Vision attraction The Timekeeper, this attraction is based upon the Disney/Pixar animated

 2004: